 If you or a loved one is struggling with Alzheimer’s disease, you probably understand that this disease is a type of progressive dementia that causes changes in the way you think, behave, and remember things.
 You’re probably dealing with memory loss that’s so extreme it’s starting to cause problems in your daily life to the extent that you may be unable to remember recently-learned information, forget important dates, and have become increasingly reliant upon memory aids such as lists.
 You’re probably facing challenges in solving problems such as paying bills or following a well-loved recipe.
 You may even forget what time it is and where you are, which can lead to some serious safety challenges for you and loved ones.
 The struggles of Alzheimer’s disease may have taken over your daily life and caused tremendous problems for you and your loved ones.
 It’s time to get some help.

-Vantage Point offers an inpatient program for older adults who are struggling with unremitting symptoms of Alzheimer’s disease and other challenges.
-We understand that this progressive disease has no cure, but we’re ready to work with you and your loved ones to meet your needs and maximize your emotional and cognitive function to enhance your quality of life.
+Vantage Point in Fayetteville, AR offers inpatient mental health care at our center for older adults who are struggling with unremitting symptoms of Alzheimer’s disease and other challenges.
+We understand that Alzheimer’s is a progressive disease has no cure, but we’re ready to work with you and your loved ones to meet your mental health needs and maximize your emotional and cognitive function to enhance your quality of life.

 How to Help a Loved One or Family Member Seek Treatment